gitter-badger/web-automation-2017/README.md

 Home Assistant is an open source home automation platform, It is designed to be deployed on any machine that is capable of running Python 3, from a Raspberry Pi to a NAS device.
-It integrates with a number of open source as well as commercial offerings like IFTTT, weather information, Amazon Echo, but is targeted at controls of "smart" locks and lights.
+It integrates with a number of open-source as well as commercial offerings like IFTTT, weather information, Amazon Echo, but is targeted at controls of "smart" locks and lights.